ndrew/monte/doc/FAQ.md

 #FAQ

-Monte — is data processing and visualization web system for software developers.
+Monte — is data processing and visualization web system (currently for software developers).
 It can be launched locally or be used in separate environment as an addition to continious integration server.

 ##Data